Support In Schools For Pupils

-Active Learners and Mental Health Education provides child counselling and mental health support in schools, including primary, and secondary and across England.
+Active Learners and Mental Health Education provides pupil counselling, SEN support and mental health support in schools, including Primary, and Secondary as well as Colleges across England.

-Each school has is devoted with one of our mental health professionals who is an essential part of the school team.
+Each school or college has is devoted with one of our experienced professionals who is an essential part of the school team.

 They work closely with pupils, families and staff to improve emotional wellbeing and provide mental health support for the whole school.